You can still snail-mail us at:

 These drivers are for the programming cables that are typically used in programming

-You now have a working Prolific USB to serial adapter
+You now have a working (albeit, cloned) Prolific USB

 We now have a Digi-peater up on Bays Mountain!

 There are several Winlink Servers and other nodes that can be accessed through our digi, so please feel free to start using it!